EmilyQiRabbit/CodingRepository/ReactHandbook/ReactDomAndRefs.md

 1. When the ref attribute is used on an **HTML element**, the ref created in the constructor with React.createRef() receives the **underlying DOM element** as its current property.

-2. When the ref attribute is used on a **ustom class component**, the ref object receives the **mounted instance of the component** as its current.
+2. When the ref attribute is used on a **custom class component**, the ref object receives the **mounted instance of the component** as its current.

 3. You may not use the ref attribute on functional components because they don’t have instances.